 105 (GA) PICTURES AND POWER: An introduction to strategies for analyzing the political effects, uses and interpretation of popular imagery.
 (Dr. Rich)

 111 (GA; IL) ANCIENT TO MEDIEVAL ART: Survey of the major monuments and trends in the history of art from prehistory through the late Gothic period.
 (Dr. Thomas)

 111U (GA; IL) ANCIENT TO MEDIEVAL ART: Honors Section—Survey of the major monuments and trends in the history of art from prehistory through the late Gothic period.
-(Dr. Curran, Dr. Smith or Dr. Walters)
+(Dr. Smith or Dr. Walters)

 112 (GA; IL) RENAISSANCE TO MODERN ART: Survey of the major monuments and trends in the history of art from the Renaissance to the modern era. ( Dr. Locke)

 112U (GA; IL) RENAISSANCE TO MODERN ART: Honors Section—Survey of the major monuments and trends in the history of art from the Renaissance to the modern era.
-(Dr. Curran, Dr. Locke)
+(Dr. Zolli, Dr. Locke)

 120 (GA; IL) ASIAN ART AND ARCHITECTURE: A selective overview of the art and architecture of India, Southeast Asia, China, Korea, and Japan.
 (Dr. Desai or Dr. Tan)